syahiidkamil/mcp-postgres-full-access/README.md

   - Automatically wrapped in a transaction with configurable timeout
   - Returns a transaction ID for explicit commit
   - **Important safety feature**: The conversation will end after execution, allowing the user to review the results before deciding to commit or rollback

+- **execute_maintenance**

+  - Execute maintenance commands like VACUUM, ANALYZE, or CREATE DATABASE outside of transactions
+  - Input: `sql` (string): The SQL statement to execute - must be VACUUM, ANALYZE, or CREATE DATABASE
+  - Returns a result object with execution time metrics

 - **execute_commit**